-The claim, which circulated among far-right websites, has been labeled as false and unfounded by fact-checkers from the Washington Post
+The claim, which circulated among far-right websites, has been labeled as false and unfounded by fact-checkers.

 Claims Abedin was tied to the Muslim Brotherhood are based on flimsy connections tying together people and events from decades ago.
 Crowley made the charge in radio appearances, columns, and on Fox News over the years, a CNN KFile review found.

 The claims have also been strongly rebutted by high profile Republicans.
 Former House Speaker John Boehner called the accusations “pretty dangerous” and then-House Intelligence Committee Chairman Mike Rogers called Abedin an “American patriot.”
 The allegations received a passionate rebuke from Republican Sen. John McCain on the Senate floor.

 Still, Crowley pushed it repeatedly.
 An email seeking comment sent to a Trump transition spokesperson, Trump national security adviser Michael Flynn, and Crowley was not immediately returned.

 In a 2013 exchange on Fox News’s “Hannity,” Crowley responded to another panelist who claimed ties between Abedin and the Muslim brotherhood by saying, “That’s the real Huma Abedin story.
 It’s not about Weiner’s Weiner.
 It’s about Huma Abedin and her ties to Islamic extremists.”